 A billionth of a second.
 Abbreviated ns.
 A nanosecond is the length of one clock cycle at a 1 GHz rate.
 In that sense, it is a relatively short interval of time in which the software in a more typical MHz/kHz embedded system cannot even begin to respond to events around it.

 A computer file that lists all of the connections needed to produce a printed circuit board.
 The netlist is an ASCII text file that lists the characteristics of each component and what each pin of every component connects to.
 Each of these connections is called a node.
+Netlists are produced by schematic capture programs and are sometimes used as inputs to autorouters.
+A portion of a netlist showing that node N00002 is associated with both a resistor and a diode; these two components thus connect together

 A device that is similar to a microprocessor, except that it has been optimized for use in applications involving network routing and packet processing.
 Abbreviated NPU.
 There is no standard architecture, but many network processors feature multiple RISC CPUs running in parallel.
 In this configuration, one central processor typically receives and handles network control packets while the others pass data packets through the system at network speeds.See also control plane, data plane.